DAGWorks-Inc/hamilton/decorators.md

         )
 ```

 Note that we have a double-index.
-Note that this is still in experimental.
+Note that this is still in experimental,
+and has the possibility of being changed; we'd love feedback on this
+API if you end up using it!